 Affordable Housing means homes for local people at an affordable rent, and also low cost home ownership properties, which are kept at below market value in perpetuity.
 The key characteristics of affordable housing are:

-- Affordable rented accommodation - the Government has recently brought in new guidelines in respect of properties let at sub-market rents, of up to 80% of a market rent; the term also relates to traditional social rented homes (for example former Council housing).
+- Affordable rented accommodation - the Government has recently brought in new guidelines in respect of properties let at sub-market rents, of up to 80% of a market rent; the term also relates to traditional social rented homes.

 - Low cost or 'intermediate' home ownership tenures, include shared ownership (part rent/ part buy); shared equity (the Housing Association or other party retains a share of the property); and discounted sale (the owner purchases the property at a fixed percentage discount from open market value, and then future sales of the property are at the same level of discount).